claudiopro/sadd/README.markdown

 # sadd

-Performs the addition of two numbers represented as strings, and returns the result represented as string
+Performs the addition of two numbers represented as strings, and returns the result represented as string.

+Useful when either number you must sum is bigger than the maximum integer that can be exactly represented and correctly compared.
+See [`Number.MAX_SAFE_INTEGER` at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) for an explanation.

 # API